of Aid Stations

 80% TRAIL, 20% ROAD

-Entries for 2019 will open at 10am on Saturday 27th October 2018.
-There will be 350 places for the event on open registration.
+Entries for 2020 will open at 1000 on Saturday 19th October 2019.
+There will be 400 places for the event on open registration.
 Places are open on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
-There will be a wait list in operation, should the initial places be taken.
+There will be no waiting list for this event.

 Entry fee is £85